pmetzger/simh-docs/docs/ka10_doc.md

 users to co-exist on the same machine running batch processing, hence the term "Compatible".

-Also during the mid 60's a group at Stanford Artificial Intelligence Laboratory (SAIL), started with a version of TOPS-10 and heavily modified it to become WAITS.
+Also during the mid 1960s a group at Stanford Artificial Intelligence Laboratory (SAIL), started with a version of TOPS-10 and heavily modified it to become WAITS.

-During the 1970s, Tymshare modified TOPS-10 to support random access files, paging with working sets and spawnable processes.
+During the 1970s, Tymshare modified TOPS-10 to support random access files, paging with working sets, and spawnable processes.
 This ran on the KI10, KL10, and KS10.

 The PDP-10 was ultimately replaced by the VAX.